Author Edward Fraase Launches Adventure Series Detailing The Remarkable Exploits Of Professor De Esaarf And Family

 Book Three: The Esaarf Family: The Family Keeps Growing New Problems on the Way

-Archaeologist Professor De Esaarf's new series takes readers on a global adventure of love, family, and mythical discoveriesCHICAGO, IL, UNITED STATES, April 10, 2025 /EINPresswire / -- Author Edward Fraase introduces a new adventure series chronicles featuring Professor De Esaarf, a distinguished archaeologist whose captivating field expeditions lead readers on a thrilling journey through love, discovery, and family.
+Archaeologist Professor De Esaarf's new series takes readers on a global adventure of love, family, and mythical discoveriesNEW YORK, NY, UNITED STATES, April 11, 2025 /EINPresswire / -- Author Edward Fraase introduces a new adventure series chronicles featuring Professor De Esaarf, a distinguished archaeologist whose captivating field expeditions lead readers on a thrilling journey through love, discovery, and family.
 The saga begins with an unexpected romance and continues with whirlwind adventures across continents, showcasing a remarkable blend of historical intrigue and personal growth.

 The series opens with "Professor Esaarf, Professor De Esaarf: To Be Exact Archaeologist," where readers meet the esteemed Professor Esaarf and his student, Sally.
 What starts as a routine academic field trip spirals into an epic tale of romance and adventure when the pair find themselves in South America.
 Beneath a cascading waterfall, a sudden earthquake propels them into a series of life-changing events, including the adoption of a little girl who captures their hearts.
 This first installment not only explores their blossoming love but also teases the ethical dilemmas they face upon returning to their academic lives.